Saladworks

 Saladworks, LLC is a restaurant franchise that serves made-to-order entrée salads, wraps, soups, and sandwiches.
 Saladworks restaurants are categorized as fast casual, and the company markets its menu as a healthy alternative to other fast food fare.
 The franchise currently operates 150 restaurant locations in 22 states and is developing locations internationally.
 It continues to develop exclusively through its Multiple Unit Development approach, focusing on development in metropolitan areas throughout the United States.
 The restaurant chain also has stores in Canada.

 History

-Saladworks was founded on October 1, 1986, by John Scardapane, who served as the company's CEO until 2015. and Gail Scardapane, who served as the company’s Head of Brand and VP Brand Marketing and Public Relations.
+Saladworks was founded on October 1, 1986, by John Scardapane, who served as the company's CEO until 2015, and Gail Scardapane, who served as the company's Head of Brand and President.

 The first Saladworks opened in the Cherry Hill Mall, the success of which inspired the opening of 12 additional locations in New Jersey and Pennsylvania.

 Saladworks began franchising in 2001, and by 2007 had 88 locations in eight states, including Pennsylvania, New Jersey, Delaware, Maryland, Florida, and Illinois.
 Today, the franchise operates over 150 restaurant locations in 24 states and has announced plans to expand into new markets in the United States and internationally.

+Bankruptcy and sale

+In 2008, Scardapane sold a 30 percent stake in Saladworks to Vernon Hill, the founder of Commerce Bancorp, who invested about $7.5 million in the company.
+Hill resigned from the company's board of directors in 2013 and exercised his right to have Saladworks buy back his shares for $7.8 million.
+In October 2014, he sued the company in Delaware seeking the payment.
+The company was also sued by its lender, Metro Bank, over $2.5 million in debt.

+In February 2015, Saladworks filed for Chapter 11 bankruptcy in the United States Bankruptcy Court for the District of Delaware, citing the lawsuits from its bank and its minority owner, and put itself up for sale.
+Hill's claim in the bankruptcy totaled $8.9 million.

-Saladworks was acquired by Centre Lane Partners in June 2015, and promoted Saladworks president Paul Steck to CEO, replacing founder John Scardapane.
+Centre Lane Partners, a New York City-based private equity firm, acquired Saladworks out of bankruptcy in June 2015 for $16.9 million, including $15 million in cash, $1.2 million for a brand development fund, and assumed liabilities.
+The sale was expected to pay Hill and the company's other creditors in full.
+Centre Lane promoted Saladworks president Paul Steck to CEO, replacing founder John Scardapane, who had owned 70 percent of the company.